 General Guidelines for Fellowships

-- FEBS Fellowships and Scholarships are intended to allow members of a FEBS Constituent Society to work in a laboratory in a different FEBS country from that in which they are normally working.
+- FEBS Fellowships and Scholarships are intended to allow members of a FEBS Constituent Society to work in a laboratory in an academic institution in a different FEBS country from that in which they are normally working.

 - FEBS Fellowships and Scholarships may not be used to complement, or as an extension to, another fellowship or scholarship.
 Applicants should state whether applications have been submitted to other funding bodies for the same project and whether any other fellowships have been received towards the same visit.